kidonng/homebrew-malt/README.md

 - [nali](https://github.com/zu1k/nali)
 - [neofetch-optional-deps](https://github.com/dylanaraps/neofetch)

-  Install with `--without-imagemagick --without-screenresolution` to prevent pulling lots of dependencies.
+  Useful if you don't want to install `imagemagick` (which has lots of dependencies) or `screenresolution` (which seems to be unnecessary now).

 - [unsign](https://github.com/steakknife/unsign)